Preparing for Retirement Donegal

-When Are You Too Young To Prepeare For Retirement?
+When Are You Too Young To Begin Preparing For Retirement?

-The simple answer is you are never too young to prepare for retirement.
+The simple answer is you are never too young to begin preparing for retirement.
 I know, I know, we would say that wouldn’t we!
 But it really is the case – here are a few points to consider.

 Ireland has an ageing population that due to the magic of modern medicine is likely to live longer than earlier generations.
 This has an impact for everyone when it comes to getting the State Pension, which is paid for out of current tax revenues.